Monthly Guided Travel Tours

 Meet up at Columbia Station for a fun adventure on the No. 22 Bus to the beautiful walking trails near popular Leavenworth, WA.
 Enjoy a leisurely stroll while stoking children’s curiosity of the natural world.
-Pack a picnic blanket and lunch for a sedate day in the park and on the grounds of the Upper Valley Museum and Wenatchee River Institute.
+Pack a picnic blanket and lunch (or purchase lunch to go from one of many Leavenworth options) and enjoy a sedate day in the park and on the grounds of the Wenatchee River Institute.
 Guided tour ends at 2 p.m.

 Memorial Park Scavenger Hunt and library story time